Jako/CronManager/docs/usage.md

 ![Update Cronjob](img/cronmanager-edit.png)

-You could set the executed snippet, the minute interval, the active state and the snippet properties.
-The snippet is executed on the `site_start` resource and it should return a json array: `{"error": boolean, "message": "string"}`.
+You could set the executed snippet, the active state, the minute interval, the next run and the snippet properties.
+The snippet is executed on the `site_start` resource, and it should return a json array: `{"error": boolean, "message":
+"string"}`.
 If not, the output will be saved in the log message and the log entry will be set to successful.
 The minute interval sets the interval the snippet is executed.
 Example: If you enter 15, the snippet would run every 15 minutes (when the cron.php file is called every minute).
 The snippet properties could contain key-value pairs (each on a new line in the format `key: value`), a JSON object or the name of a propertyset.

 The snippet cannot be terminated with `exit()`, because the CronManager is also terminated with this exit.
 So it cannot write any success or error message to